ftilde/uvp/README.md

 # uvp

 uvp is mixed cli/tui podcatcher and player application intended to be used for video feeds.

-So far it has special support for youtube channels and queries of the german public broadcasting multimedia library (via [mediathekview](https://mediathekviewweb.de/)), but other feeds can also be added.
+So far it has special support for youtube channels and queries of the German public broadcasting multimedia library (via [mediathekviewweb](https://mediathekviewweb.de/)), but other feeds can also be added.
 For video playback uvp uses [mpv](https://mpv.io) which therefore must be installed on the system.
 All persistent data is stored in an [sqlite](https://sqlite.org/index.html)-database.